xxxnell/how-do-vits-work/README.md

 We find that MSA complements Conv (not replaces Conv), and *MSA closer to the end of a stage* improves predictive performance significantly.
 Based on these insights, we propose the following build-up rules:

 1. Alternately replace Conv blocks with MSA blocks from the end of a baseline CNN model.
-2. If the added MSA block does not improve predictive performance, replace a Conv block located at the end of an earlier stage with an MSA
+2. If the added MSA block does not improve predictive performance, replace a Conv block located at the end of an earlier stage with an MSA.
 3. Use more heads and higher hidden dimensions for MSA blocks in late stages.

 In the animation above, we replace Convs of ResNet with MSAs one by one according to the build-up rules.
 Note that several MSAs in `c3` harm the accuracy, but the MSA at the end of `c2` improves it.
-As a result, surprisingly, the model with MSAs following the appropriate build-up rule outperforms CNNs even in the small data regime, e.g., CIFAR!
+As a result, surprisingly, the model with MSAs following the appropriate build-up rule outperforms CNNs even in the small data regimes, e.g., CIFAR-100!